-The first thesis statement introduces the topic that is discussed in the essay.
-It indicates that there is a debate, but does it make an argument about that debate or take a side?
+This statement indicates that there is a debate, but does it make an argument about that debate or take a side?
 No, it does not.
-Thus, it's not argumentative.
+It's not argumentative.

-The second thesis statement, however, takes a side.
-This statement stays on topic, presents the debate, and then makes an argumentative claim that it wants readers to accept.
+The other thesis statement, however, takes a side:

+This statement stays on the topic, presents the debate, and then makes an argumentative claim that it wants readers to accept.